 If social psychological research has taught us anything, it’s replete with the idea that individuals have the determination to improve their circumstances.
 Undue influence may be affecting them just a little or a lot.
 It’s hard to know, but assuredly they are not doomed to anything.

 About Dr. Mann

 Cathleen Mann, PhD, has consulted in about a hundred cases involving cults, undue influence, psychological influence, and related areas.
 Qualified by a court of law as an expert in 16 states, she has provided sworn testimony in about 40 legal cases.
-She does counseling, evaluations, investigations, supervision, and consulting.
-Dr. Mann has extensive experience with the qualification process required to be allowed to testify as an expert.
-Dr. Mann has extensive experience evaluating children and testifying as to the impact a particular group and/or leadership has made on the children and his/her family.
-Dr. Mann has a PhD in psychology and has held a counseling license in Colorado since 1994.
+She does counselling, evaluations, investigations, supervision, and consulting.
+Dr Mann has extensive experience with the qualification process required to be allowed to testify as an expert.
+Dr Mann has extensive experience evaluating children and testifying as to the impact a particular group and/or leadership has made on the children and his/her family.
+Dr. Mann has a PhD in psychology and has held a counselling license in Colorado since 1994.
 Court qualified as an expert in the area of high demand groups (cults) and family, child custody, and individual issues.
-Dr Mann passed away November 21, 2020.
+Dr Mann passed away on November 21, 2020.